vogelke/dotfiles/README.md

 |   +--<a href="top/dot-signify/sign.sec">sign.sec</a>
 </pre>

-**signify** creates and verifies cryptographic signatures, which are used to verify the integrity of a message.
+**signify** creates and checks cryptographic signatures, which are used to verify the integrity of a message.
 You can verify entire directory trees, zip archives, or individual files.
 From the manpage: